kango2/pogo/README.md

 NOTES:
 1. Doesn't include ways to handle single end sequencing.
 2. Trinity run time parameters can be modified in `runtrinity.sh` script.
-Currently, it is set to `--full_cleanup` mode and the `--min_kmer_cov 3` allows for removing noisy k-mers and improves run-time efficiency.
+Currently, it is set to `--full_cleanup` mode and the `--min_kmer_cov 3` to remove noisy k-mers and improving run-time efficiency.
 3. Each transcriptome assembly takes up ~700 service units (SU) with a range between 180 and 1400 SUs.
 4. If a library from one sample is sequenced across multiple lanes, then one would have to merge data from those lanes.
 (ToDo)